Northern Traverse®

 The distance and height gain of the route change one year to next, because the route varies from one edition to the next, which is due landowner permissions and consultations.

-The headline 300km is a slight over estimation of the route distance in 2024, but the estimate height gain of 6,500m is accurate.
+The headline 300km is a slight over estimation of the route distance in 2025, but the estimate height gain of 6,500m is accurate.

 -

 We do have some generous cut-offs in place, based on roughly 4km/h, and allowing extra time for ascent.
-These times roughly allow for ~5 hours of breaks at support points.
+These times roughly allow for ~5 hours of breaks at Support Points.

 Distance from start: 24km